scruel/algoPractice/README.md

-# algsoj
+# algorithm with JAVA
-java algorithm exercise
+java algorithm exercise.
+Some code is based on CHelper plugin.